eliot-akira/vitamer-bundle/README.md

 require('vitamer-bundle/all');
 ~~~

-This includes: the standard bundle, DOMClass mixins, and Query Result as global $.
+The "all" bundle includes: the standard bundle, DOMClass mixins, and Query Result as global $.

+---

 ### Extra